 Right now, Juicer has only obtained a single batch of posts.
 As time goes on, more posts will appear in the feed.
 If you need us to obtain older posts for your account or hashtag, we can do that in some cases (just contact us via Intercom or email).

 Your Juicer dashboard shows what your Juicer feed will look like once it's embedded on your website.
-Any changes you make to the feed here will be reflected wherever you embed the feed.
-These changes will not impact the social posts back on the social network itself, so you don't need to worry about deleting or changing posts.
+Any changes you make to the feed here will be reflected where you embed the feed.
+These changes will not impact the social posts back on the social network, so you don't need to worry about deleting or changing posts.

 The toolbar on the left-hand side of your screen allows you to adjust the look of your feed, set filters in place, access your moderation section, access your embed code, and do other tasks.
 We will not go into great detail here - you can access more tutorials and information from our Help Center.